evanwmiller/spikeconnect/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.

+## Contact

+For any inquiries, please contact Evan Miller at evanwmiller@berkeley.edu.